 5.1 Arville warrants that on delivery the Goods will conform with the Specification in all material respects (including compliance with the third party standards and accreditations, if any, specified therein (the Product Warranty)).

 5.2.1 the Customer gives notice in writing to Arville within a reasonable time of discovery (and in any event not more than three (3) months after delivery) that some or all of the Goods do not comply with the Product Warranty;

 5.2.2 Arville is given a reasonable opportunity of examining such Goods; and

 5.2.3 the Customer, if asked to do so by Arville, returns such Goods to Arville in accordance with Arville’s reasonable instructions, and at Arville’s cost;

-Arville will, at its option, repair or replace the defective Goods, or refund the price of faulty Goods at the pro rata Contract rate, based on the quantity of the Goods which are faulty.
+Arville will, at its option, repair or replace the defective Goods to ensure they conform with the Specification or refund the price of faulty Goods at the pro rata Contract rate, based on the quantity of the Goods which are faulty.

 5.3 Arville will not be liable for Goods’ failure to comply with the Product Warranty if:

 5.3.1 the Customer makes any further use of such Goods after giving notice in accordance with clause 5.2.1;